 Having a budget and a plan is the best way to start.
 You may have to start slow, but at least it is one step in the right direction.

 Homesteading is not cheap, but I promise it is worth it!
-I’ve begun my homestead in 2015, and have never regretted a penny spent learning and growing our homestead.
+I began my homestead in 2015 and have never regretted a penny spent learning and growing our homestead.

 The journey has been slow and steady, but I am thankful we could not afford to do it all at once.
 It would be too overwhelming to have to learn everything all at once.

-We started with purchasing chickens and a small garden.
-From there, we got pigs and our fur baby had puppies, then processed the pigs and sold the puppies.
+We started by purchasing chickens and a small garden.
+From there, we got pigs, and our fur baby had puppies; then processed the pigs and sold the puppies.
 After that, we increased the size of our garden and purchased a few cows.

 It has been an incredible learning experience, and hopefully, we can say we have an Old McDonald Farm, but for now, slowly affording our homestead is working great!

-12 // What equipment will you need for starting a homestead from scratch?
+12 // What equipment will you need to start a homestead from scratch?

 Starting a homestead from scratch requires more equipment in the beginning.
 You have many projects like fence building, preparing the soil for planting the first time, building shelters for animals, and maybe even building your home.

-What equipment you need depends on the projects.
+What equipment you need depends on the project.